 Fir Grove

 The legal consequences remained for years.
 The Thorpe sisters became the new owners – with Dennis William Long as a new Fir Grove tenant farmer from 1889.
-The owners saw him as a potential buyer but, reading between the lines, the parties appear to have had difficulty in agreeing an acceptable price.
+The owners saw him as a potential buyer but, reading between the lines, the parties appear to have had difficulty in agreeing on an acceptable price.

 Eventually, in June 1912, there was a sale.
 Dennis William Long offered £3,000 and the deal was done.
 In the years since the 1869 auction, the monetary value of Fir Grove had fallen by more than half.